Horizon Robotics: Journey 5

 The Journey 5 uses eight ARM Cortex-A55 in its CPU for 26k DMIPS, and has a GPU capable of 128 TOPS using Horizon's Bayesian BPU architecture.
-Its ISP is capable of handling 16 HD cameras and supports 4x4 MIPI to support 4K cameras.
+Its ISP is capable of handling 16 HD cameras and supports 4 × 4 MIPI to support 4K cameras.
 It is produced on TSMC's 16nm FinFET process node.
 It received SGS-TÜV's ISO 26262 ASIL-B automotive safety certification in June 2021.
+Unlike the previous chips in the Journey series, which were primarily used with CNN models, the Journey 5 chips are the first in the series to be optimized for use with Transformer models.

 Journey 6

 The Journey 6 generation of chips was first teased in 2023, with specs of only the top of the line 6P revealed.
 The full lineup of chips was announced on 25 April 2024, when more details specifications of the 6B, 6E, 6M, and 6P were revealed at the launch presentation.
-This generation introduces the BPU 3.0 architecture known as Nash, the use of larger ARM Cortex-78AE cores from the high-performance Cortex-A7X series which are capable of out-of-order execution, and 3D GPU visualization using ARM's Mali G78AE architecture.
+This generation introduces the BPU 3.0 architecture known as Nash, the use of larger ARM Cortex-78AE cores from the high-performance Cortex-A7X series which are capable of out-of-order execution, and 3D GPU visualization using ARM's Mali G78AE architecture rather than using a digital signal processor.
 According to Horizon, the Nash BPU architecture was designed to handle high-parameter transformer models, and is optimized to run end-to-end architectures.
 The Journey 6 series integrates the CPU, BPU, GPU, and MCU into a single SoC, increasing performance while reducing cost, power consumption, and simplifying board design.
 This high degree of integration and hardware simplification allows the Journey 6 to act as a plug-and-play solution, allowing for easy hardware upgrades for automakers and users which Horizon compares to upgrading a desktop PC's graphics card.

 Journey 6B

 The Journey 6B was announced on 25 April 2024 and is aimed at entry-level active safety ADAS solutions.
 Horizon Robotics said that the chip got orders from Tier 1 suppliers Bosch and Denso, along with NavInfo, Furuitech and Youjia Innovation.
+It is intended to be the successors to the Journey 2 and Journey 3 chips.

 Journey 6E & 6M

 The Journey 6E and 6M are positioned as cost effective solutions for highway NOA systems with some urban capabilities.
 It meets the AEC-Q104 standard and reduces costs and power consumption through high integration.
+It is intended to be the successors to the Journey 5 chips.

 Initial automotive customers include SAIC, Volkswagen Group, BYD, Li Auto, GAC, Deepal, BAIC, Chery, Exeed Sterra, and Voyah, and Tier 1 customers include Bosch, Luxshare, Huaqin, and TzTek, with interest shown from Continental, Denso, Valeo, and ZF.